2013 – Gluten Free Living

 After tasting everything, I decided to add some red pepper flakes.
 I’m sure glad I did because it made Chunky Homemade Salsa fantastic!

 Now stir again to combine all the ingredients.
 Serve!
+Chunky Homemade Salsa is gluten free, raw vegan, low calorie and very healthy.
+It also tastes superb!

 Here’s another look at the salsa.
 It has a little bit of the pureed mixture clinging to the chunkier vegetables that weren’t pureed.
 Pureeing part of the salsa infused so much additional flavor into the salsa.